-Cold, frigid air is enveloping much of the country right now and comfort seems to be one of the most important topics each day.
+With much of the country dealing with colder than normal temperatures, comfort seems to be top of mind for many people.
 Daily comfort extends beyond ensuring you have a warm coat and gloves too.
-The colder weather really sucks the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+The colder weather really sucks the humidity out of the air, which can affect the comfort of your indoor space in several ways.

-Dry air is the cause of many things, including increased static and heightened risk for sickness.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air can impact a lot of things, including an increase in your chances of getting sick and an increase in potential shocks from static.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that can be prevented with the use of a humidifier.

 Why does the air dry out?